WiMAX - What is WiMAX ?

 A wireless technology optimized for the delivery of IP centric services over a wide area.

-A scaleable wireless platform for constructing alternative and complementary broadband networks.
+A scalable wireless platform for constructing alternative and complementary broadband networks.

 - A fixed usage model (IEEE 802.16-2004).